 Look, I know it seems hard, but it really isn’t.
 You need to put all your monthly and annual costs on a spreadsheet, do the math and add a mark up.
 This is like 4th grade math, I know, I have a 4th grader.
 Once you have this figure out, I know you have the skills to set up a Woocomerce subscription product with like say stripe to process payments.
 Vwaaala!
 Your are in business my friend with more money than time.

 ok, so maybe this only works for 80% of your customers because let’s face it we all have a heart.
 I know you do, because I do 🙂 For the non-profits and business that refuse to get a credit card because credit cards are evil, just get a NOWaccount.
 I would be glad to tell you more about that in a private conversation… just book an appointment.

-Web designers, if you read my little rant blog post today, here is the challenge!
+Small business web designers, if you read my little rant blog post today, here is the challenge!
 I have made a sample budget spreadsheet.
 Download this spreadsheet, fill it out and post your results here.
-Are you making a profit?
+Are you making a profit with your web design business?
 If so great.
 If not how can you make more money?
 How can you get your time back and focus on what you like to do the most… design websites!!!